 Lowering LDL cholesterol levels.
 Studies have also found that catechins in green tea cause a small decline in cholesterol levels.

-Additionally, although not firmly proven, consuming green tea may promote weight loss.
+Additionally, some studies suggest that consuming green tea may promote weight loss.

 How It Works

 Green tea's antioxidant phenols, called catechins, are thought to speed up metabolism.
-Although not conclusive, studies suggest that these catechins, together with caffeine's mild diuretic action, may help with weight loss.
+Although not conclusive, studies suggest that these catechins, together with caffeine's mild diuretic action, may help with weight loss.2

-Finally, the flavonoids contained within can protect the body against free radicals, and also seem able to reduce levels of LDL, or "bad" cholesterol.
+Finally, the flavonoids contained within can protect the body against free radicals, and also seem able to reduce levels of LDL, or "bad" cholesterol, thus promoting cardiovasvular health.3

 A CUP (245 GRAMS) OF FRESHLY BREWED GREEN TEA OFFERS 29 MILLIGRAMS OF CAFFEINE, WHEREAS THE SAME AMOUNT OF COFFEE PROVIDES 91 MILLIGRAMS.